 Texas DA says she'll 'do what's right' in teen death probe

 The shooting of 15-year-old Jordan Edwards as he...
-President Donald Trump's immigration policies and rhetoric are leaving some Mexican Americans and immigrants feeling ambivalent about Cinco de Mayo.
+A government report says inefficient computer systems and a lack of exit screening hamper U.S. authorities' efforts to track the number of foreigners who overstay their visas.
 A government report says inefficient computer systems and a lack of exit screening hamper U.S. authorities' efforts to track the number of foreigners who overstay their visas.

 Add your comments below